 Counties are a good opportunity for a bivariate choropleth map, though.
 The one I ended up with here compares average champion “size” — which is a point total based on the height, trunk circumference, and crown spread of the tree — against the total number of trees in each county.
 Since county boundaries are all sorts of different sizes, I used the rate of trees per square kilometer instead of raw totals.

 There are other biases in this data beyond county size, though.
 Regions with more forests obviously have more champions (sad North Dakota noises), and a higher tree diversity means a higher potential number of champions for the area.
 But what’s less obvious is the influence of the communities actually reporting the trees.
 Some regions, such as Virginia, have some very enthusiastic and prolific tree hunters who are finding and reporting many, many more trees than other communities.
 While most people might think to report an exceptionally large and prominent tree species in their community, these dedicated hobbyists are finding and measuring plants like the Southern Bayberry, the champion of which is only 14 feet tall with a 7 inch trunk.
 The champion potato tree in Hildago, Texas, is only 9 feet tall.

 As opposed to my previous project, Map Turtles Mapped!, this one was made almost entirely with ArcGIS Pro.
 The only exception is the forest background and the measurement diagram, which were made with Adobe Illustrator and Inkscape.
-Everything else was created using only the ArcGIS Pro layout and graphics tools, including the borders, arrows, gradients, and labels.
+Everything else was created using only the ArcGIS Pro layout and graphics tools, including the borders, icons, arrows, gradients, and labels.